-YES CULTURE AND SAHAPEDIA INDIA HERITAGE WALK FESTIVAL, 2018
+YES ARTS & CULTURE AND SAHAPEDIA INDIA HERITAGE WALK FESTIVAL

-The launch on February 3 will be marked by five walks — two in Delhi and one each at Ahmedabad, Chennai and Hyderabad.
-The online Heritage Film Festival will showcase a gamut of films on the myriad social and cultural traditions of the subcontinent.
-The festival will run through February, with curated screenings of documentaries, one per day, on the YouTube channel of Sahapedia.
+Simultaneously an online Heritage Film Festival showcased a gamut of films on the myriad social and cultural traditions of the subcontinent.
+The festival ran through February, with curated screenings of documentaries, one per day, on the YouTube channel of Sahapedia.

 Mr. Rana Kapoor, MD & CEO, YES BANK, and Chairman, YES Global Institute: India boasts of a rich heritage and cultural history, which resides in its diverse and profound architectural sites.
 Civil society participation with heritage through heritage walks is integral to the preservation and conservation of these sites.
 The model of heritage tourism works in tandem with the local community and has the potential to instill the value of self-pride to further the agenda of development.